aaronmbos/personal-site/_posts/62_case-for-conventional-comments.md

 From the perspective of the code review **submitter**, the fact that the the "gray area" is removed with the use of conventional comments is key.
 There shouldn't be any ambiguity as to what should happen as the result of a comment.

 The final benefit of using a conventional comment format is parasability.
 We can easily request and parse PR comments to understand what kind of review is taking place.
 Are we most leaving "nitpick" comments?
-Maybe we need to tweak the linter or format tool during development time.
+Maybe we need to adjust the linter or format tool settings to catch some of these issues during development.
 Are there a lot of "issue" comments?
 Maybe engineers need to be more better about understanding requirements before and throughout development.

 These are all reasons why conventional comments can benefit code reviews for any team, even if the team doesn't think code review is an immediate concern.